La Salle County, Texas: Early history

 In 1856, William A. Waugh of Ohio established a ranch where the San Antonio–Laredo road crossed Cibolo Creek.
 His ranch headquarters became a stopping point for travelers, and in 1879, a post office was established there with the name Waugh's Rancho.
 Iuka, an early settlement located 8 miles west of present-day Cotulla, was established in 1868 by several families and served as a stage stop and marketplace for cattle buyers.
 The settlement established a post office in 1880.
 In 1870, the population of La Salle County was 69, and by 1880, it was 789.

 La Salle County was formally organized in 1880 and Stuart's Rancho, near Guajoco, was designated the county seat.
 In the early 1880s, the International-Great Northern Railroad laid tracks to the county.
-Around this time, outlaws were gradually eliminated from the area, and the last Indian raid happened in 1878.
+Around this time, outlaws were gradually eliminated from the area, and the last Indian raid, involving a large band of about 40 Kickapoo, Seminole, and Lipan Apache occurred in April of 1878, resulting in the deaths of at least 18 settlers.
 These changes help bring stability to the county.

 With the arrival of the railroads, settlements such as Iuka and Guajoco were abandoned as inhabitants moved near the railroad tracks.
 Polish immigrant Joseph Cotulla arrived in La Salle County in 1868 and eventually established a large ranching operation.
 In 1881, Cotulla donated 120 acres of his land to the railroad for the townsite of Cotulla, and the railroad built a depot there in 1882.
 While Cotulla continued to develop his town, Iuka's postmaster, Jesse Laxton, developed a townsite just across the tracks named La Salle.
 La Salle was granted a post office in 1881, and in 1882, was designated the temporary county seat.
 However, Cotulla became the county seat by special election in 1883.